cally-ai/siftly-retell-supa/README.md

 ### Common Issues

-1. **Airtable connection fails**
+1. **Supabase connection fails**
-   - Verify your API key and base ID are correct
+   - Verify your URL and service role key are correct
-   - Check that your Airtable table exists and has the correct field names
+   - Ensure the referenced tables exist and have expected columns

 2. **Webhook not receiving data**
-   - Ensure the webhook URL is correct in Retell AI
-   - Check that the webhook endpoint is publicly accessible
+   - Ensure the webhook endpoint is publicly accessible
    - Verify the request format matches the expected JSON structure

 3. **Deployment issues on Render**